rclasen/qmk_firmware/readme.md

 * [lets split](/keyboards/lets_split/keymaps/rclasen/) - note that I start
   with the alphas on the outermost columns!
 I'm surprised how good I get along without column stagger.
+* [levinson](/keyboards/levinson/keymaps/rclasen/) - same as lets split,
+  but with backlight.
 * [atreus](/keyboards/myatreus/keymaps/default/) - handwired atreus.
 Great
   staggering, but thumb keys are too far up.
 I could use a bigger angle between the halves, but it's a good compromise to be portable